TrySpaceOrg/TrySpaceOrg.github.io/docs/index.md

 To begin, explore the sections above or use the search functionality to find specific topics.
 If you have questions or need help, feel free to start a [GitHub Discussion](https://github.com/TrySpaceOrg/tryspace-lab/discussions).
+For bug reports or feature requests, please open a [GitHub Issue](https://github.com/TrySpaceOrg/tryspace-lab/issues).
+We welcome contributions from everyone.
+Please review our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.